 Qualified candidates will have:

-- Demonstrated ability to work effectively with and quickly gain the respect and support of various and diverse constituencies, including board members, affiliate and national staff members, donors, and prospects.
+- Demonstrated ability to work effectively with and quickly gain the respect and support of various and diverse constituencies, including board members, affiliate and national ACLU colleagues, donors, and prospects.

 - Strong interpersonal skills and ease working with donors, volunteers, and staff.
 Demonstrated ability to motivate, lead, and collaborate with colleagues in a positive, team-oriented approach.
 Experience successfully overseeing and supervising colleagues is strongly preferred.